Permit.check()

 type: "document",

-// just-in-time attributes on the resource
+// just-in-time resource attributes

 attributes: {